Zachary-org/nginx-setting/README.md

 # nginx-setting
-To simplify the setting of nginx on personal server
+To simplify the setting of nginx on personal server.